 What is the "Udacity Technology Scholarship Program"?

-Bertelsmann is launching a global education initiative to strengthen people’s tech skills: Over a three-year period, Bertelsmann is investing several million euros in funding as many as 50,000 tech scholarships on the online education platform Udacity.
+Over a three-year period, Bertelsmann is investing several million euros in founding as many as 50,000 tech scholarships on the education platform Udacity to strengthen peoples tech skills.
 The idea is to teach employees the digital skills needed for tomorrow’s job market.
 Specifically, the Group is funding 15,000 tech scholarships annually for Udacity Challenge Courses.
 In addition, the top ten percent of participants will receive a scholarship for a full Nanodegree in their selected subject area.

 The scholarship program is aimed equally at beginners (basic computer skills are recommended) and experienced programmers.
 It focuses on three tech learning paths: